Has the Virtualization of the Face Changed Facial Perception? A Study of the Impact of Photo Editing and Augmented Reality on Facial Perception: RELATED WORK

 \section{RELATED WORK}

-There is a wide body of literature on how AR filtering affects self-perception.
+There is a wide body of literature on how photo filtering affects the perception of self and others.
 The way one presents oneself online is strongly linked to one's self-identity~\cite{jin2012virtual}.
 AR beautification has the potential to increase self-esteem~\cite{javornik2017mirror}, though in some cases, AR may only change the perception of self when the user is dissatisfied with their appearance~\cite{Yim_Park_2019}.
 High self-esteem individuals may even resist this \emph{augmented self} because it increases the gap between their ideal attractiveness and actual attractiveness, while low self-esteem individuals may welcome the augmented self~\cite{javornik2021augmented}.
 Beauty filter users may identify with the filtered version of themselves more than with the real-life version of themselves~\cite{ryan-mosley_2021}.

-A psychological study on self-face perception found that people had trouble discriminating between an unmodified picture of their face and a picture of their face with smaller features.
+One study found that people had trouble discriminating between an unmodified picture of their face and a picture of their face edited to have smaller features.
 Additionally, around a quarter of the study participants preferred pictures of themselves with larger eyes and around half of the participants preferred pictures of themselves with smaller noses~\cite{felisberti2014self}.
-Taken together this could indicate that AR filter users may have trouble distinguishing real photos of themselves from photos where their facial features are modified to a preferred size.
-Another study of self-face perception looked at the perception of personality, intelligence, emotion and appeal from facial traits in both unmodified faces and faces modified with AR.
-Contrary to the previous study's findings, these researchers found that participants thought they looked significantly different with filters versus without~\cite{Fribourg_Peillard_McDonnell_2021} filters, even when the change to their face was minor.
-However, they also found that facial feature modification changed users' perceptions of the personality traits their modified faces conveyed~\cite{Fribourg_Peillard_McDonnell_2021}.
+Taken together this could indicate that filter users may have trouble distinguishing real photos of themselves from photos where their facial features are modified to a preferred size.
+Another study on the perception of the faces of others confirmed that facial editing can increase perceived attractiveness when features are edited to certain proportions~\cite{przylipiak2018impact}.

-Other recent literature calls for the exploration of how AR affects the user's relationship with the physical world~\cite{laghari2021systematic}.
-However, little work has been done to address this call.
-In this study, we aim to respond to this call by studying if these augmented faces are becoming a new normal.